josephdadams/LiveCaption/README.md

 1. A list of Bridges to select and join will be presented.
 If there is only one Bridge configured/enabled, that one will be joined automatically and no choices will be given.
 1. Captions will appear in real time as the data is sent from the Bridge Control page.

+## API FUNCTIONS
+The software supports a few different remote control options via an API.

-## USING THE API FOR BRIDGE CONTROL
+### USING THE API FOR BRIDGE CONTROL
 There is a simple API available to access certain Bridge Control functions.

 Send an HTTP POST request to `/api/bridgecontrol`, with a JSON object (Content Type of `application/json`).